naveensing575/Its-Raining-Outside/README.md

 # Its-Raniing-Outside

-A Simple and beautiful UI template by @Naveen_Singh.
+A Simple and beautiful UI template created by @Naveen_Singh.